 What Exactly Do Cats See?

-Take a look at the below image.
+Take a look at the below image (and feel free to watch the video for even more incredible info).
 The top portion is what humans see and below it is the same image as cats would see it.

 This video explains in greater detail how cats see.